isomerpages/ogp-buildforgood/_bfg-2024/About BFG 2024.md

 description: ""
 ---
 <p>After our environmental edition in June, we are back with another round
-of Build for Good, this time addressing any public good problems!
+of Build for Good, this time addressing any public good problem!
 For this round, we are partnering with the Singapore Government Partnerships Office (SGPO) to bring in domain experts and problem statements from various government agencies!</p>